pelias-deprecated/vagrant/README.md

 export PELIAS_VAGRANT_MB=6144
 ```

-* you can alter the default settings in pelias_settings.example.rb by using a local config:
+* you can alter the default settings in pelias_settings.example.rb by using a local config, which can in fact be used to override any value set in the chef run:

 ```
 export PELIAS_VAGRANT_CFG=${HOME}/.pelias_settings.rb